Tengyyy/javafx-media-player/README.md

 # javafx-media-player
-Local video/music player with JavaFX
+Local video/music player built with JavaFX

+Goal of this project is to build a local media player that looks and interacts similar to the YouTube video player.